spicyjack/idgasm-sql/App-WADTools/README.md

 ### Installation ###

-To install this module type the following:
+To install this module from the source tarball, type the following:

     perl Makefile.PL
     make
     make test
     make install

+To install this module from Git, you need to have `Dist::Zilla` installed.
+Once `Dist::Zilla` is installed, type the following:

+    dzil install

 ### Dependencies ###